absentmammoth/mammoth/content/posts/how-to-see-hh.md

 tags:
 - podcasts
 - fog series
-description: 'A series on nice things during a bad time, Hollywood Handbook'
+description: 'A series on nice things during a bad time, Hollywood Handbook edition'
 ---
 ###### Thanks.
 This helped.